Australia's online dating industry adopts code of conduct to keep users safer

 The government called for a code of conduct last year after the Australian Institute of Criminology research found that three-in-four users of dating apps or websites had experienced some form of sexual violence through these platforms in the five years through 2021.

 “There needs to be a complaint-handling process.
-This is a pretty basic feature that Australians would have expected in the first place,” Rowland told Australian Broadcasting Corp. on Tuesday.
+This is a pretty basic feature that Australians would have expected in the first place,” Rowland said on Tuesday.

 “If there are grounds to ban a particular individual from utilizing one of those platforms, if they’re banned on one platform, they’re blocked on all platforms,” she added.